 I subscribe to several email newsletters, and I rarely read them as they arrive.
 However, I don’t want them cluttering up my tidy inbox.
 So, what do I do?

-One cool feature of Instapaper (and similar apps like Pocket) is that they allow you to add items to your queue via email.
+Instapaper (and similar apps like Pocket) allow you to add items to your queue via email.
 After you register with Instapaper, you can send items to your account via a custom email address which will look something like this: email@example.com.

 When I receive a newsletter, I forward it to my Instapaper email address.
 However, usually, I don’t like how Instapaper reformats newsletters.
 So, what I do is move the original newsletter to a “Read Later” folder in my email account.
 The version in Instapaper serves as a reminder to go read the newsletter in my email client (usually on my iPad).